 They were calling it the “New 52”.
 Fifty-two, as in 52 titles.
 Since comic books in 2011 were no longer 12 cents an issue and were now four bucks a pop, I had to limit my purchasing to only a couple of titles.
 I chose the Justice League and Batman.

 I subscribed to JL for one year and below you see the first 12 issues of new 52 “Justice League”.

 Yet, it was not the same… Don’t get me wrong, the artwork is great, the stories are intriguing, but when I think back to the comics that I read back in the sixties – the era that is now called the “Silver Age of Comics” – I feel like there is a huge difference between what is published now and what was published then.
 To me, it is just not the same.

 So, now I am on a mission and the mission is go back in time and stop my mother from throwing out those comic books.

 Actually, that is not really the plan, but it would be totally cool if it was.

-In reality, it involves me collecting comic books in digital format from the pre-crisis eras known as the golden, silver, and bronze age of DC comic books, doing this while simultaneously watching cartoons, chewing bubble gum and all this time I will be blogging about it.
+In reality, it involves me collecting comic books with Hawkgirl either on the cover or in between, doing this while simultaneously watching cartoons, chewing bubble gum and all this time I will be blogging about it.